 LTF members include the majority of London’s existing local authority tenants’ federations / borough-wide organisations including from Barking & Dagenham, Brent, Croydon, Ealing, Enfield, Greenwich, Hackney, Hammersmith & Fulham, Haringey, Islington, Kingston, Lambeth, Southwark, Sutton, Tower Hamlets and Waltham Forest.
 Some of these also represent housing association tenants.
 London Federation of Housing Co-ops and National Federation of TMOs are member organisations as are Merton Tenants and Residents Association and Catalyst Tenants Federation (of housing association tenants).

-Each member organisation may elect two representatives to regularly attend LTF general meetings.
+Each member organisation may elect up to two representatives and two deputy representatives to regularly attend LTF general meetings.
 Elected representatives are responsible for bringing local issues into London-wide debates and for feeding back to the members of their own organisation.

 Operations & Functions

 Tenant federations from across London were meeting together regularly from the early 1980’s, when at that time, both workers and elected tenant representatives from council and private tenant organisations attended the meetings.